czonios/schedule-maker-app/README.md

 <img src="/icon/cal512.png" alt="Calendar icon" width="200">
 </p>

-<h1 align="center"> Schedule Maker </h1>
+<h1 align="center"> Schedule Maker - Organizer </h1>

 <em>A web application that makes it easy to create a weekly schedule.
 Meant for students, professionals, parents, and anyone looking to organize their life.</em>

 ## Project Set Up

-These instructions will get this project up and running in your local machine.
+These instructions will get this project up and running on your local machine.

 ### Prerequisites